akretion/docky/doc/manual/introduction.rst

 How it works
 ---------------

-Firtsly, pull a odoo's template from this url : <git@github.com:antoinecln/docky-odoo-template.git> -b 'the branch you want'.
-After this you will have a blank odoo project.
+Firtsly, we will pull a blank odoo template from github and create it on our hard drive.

+We will build it and run it to have a functional odoo project.

 In odoo/spec.yaml, you will find module's url from github that you want to install when you build your odoo project.

-In odoo/requirements.txt, you will find all dependency you need to run your odoo project.
+In odoo/requirements.txt, you will find all python dependency you need to run your odoo project.

 In dev.docker-compose.yml, you will find the global configuration of your odoo project.
 You can change the database name, add path for all addons and more for example.